Roads & Traffic Authority

-The Roads & Traffic Authority (RTA) was an agency of the Government of New South Wales responsible for major road infrastructure, licensing of drivers, and registration of motor vehicles.
+The Roads and Traffic Authority (RTA) was an agency of the Government of New South Wales responsible for major road infrastructure, licensing of drivers, and registration of motor vehicles.
 The RTA directly managed state roads and provided funding to local councils for regional and local roads.
 In addition, with assistance from the federal government, the RTA also managed the NSW national highway system.
-The agency was abolished in 2011 and replaced by Roads & Maritime Services.
+The agency was abolished in 2011 and replaced by Roads and Maritime Services.

 History

 The Department of Main Roads (DMR) was established in November 1932, and undertook works across New South Wales, including maintenance of all major roads into Sydney and programs of road reconstruction, construction, upgrading and rerouting.
 The DMR was also responsible for many ferries and bridges in New South Wales.